thenativeweb/tailwind/README.md

 ## Accessing tailwind using web sockets

 First you need to establish a web socket connection.
-For this, connect to the server running the tailwind application using the `wss` protocol.
+For this, connect to the server running the tailwind application using the `ws` protocol.

 All messages that you are going to send must follow a given form.
 There is always a `type` property, which specifies the message type, and a `procedureId` which needs to be set to a uuid in v4 format, so that you can distinguish multiple requests from each other.